mbodm/WAUZ/README.md

 It´s used to unzip a bunch of downloaded zip files, residing in some folder, into another folder (in this case the zip files are addons for the popular [World of Warcraft](https://worldofwarcraft.com) MMORPG game).

 It´s sole purpose is to extract zip files into a folder.
 Nothing else.
 It´s just there to make your life a little bit easier.
+WAUZ is just a typical ".exe" file Windows application.
+Just download the newest release, unzip and run it.
+That´s it.
+No installer, setup or something like that.

 ### How it works
 - Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some folder.